The ultimate Red Centre road trip

 If you enjoy frolicking in swimming holes that are tucked away in pockets of desert paradise, you may have fun on this stretch.
 Today is waterhole day.

 There are a few to choose from too, but our favourites would be Ormiston Gorge and Ellery Creek Big Hole.
 Both easily accessible from the main road (Namatjira Drive) and guaranteed to blow your mind before returning to civilisation in Alice Springs.

-Alice Springs has a lot more to it than meets the eye and one things is for sure - it’s got a lively nightlife with a number of bars and clubs to shake your tail feather in.
+Alice Springs has a lot more to it than meets the eye, and one things’s for sure: it’s got a lively nightlife with a number of bars and clubs to shake your tail feather in.
 After catching sunset at Anzac Hill, head to Epilogue Lounge for a raucous night out.